gaudiatech/pyved-engine/README.md

 </p>

-Introducing `pyved-engine`, a Python package that provides you with our powerful and efficient 2D game engine named __pyv__.
+Introducing `pyved-engine`, a Python package that provides you with the versatile, efficient 2D game engine named PYV!
-Designed to streamline game development, __pyv__ offers a comprehensive set of tools for rapid prototyping and game production.
-Don't wait any longer,
+Designed to streamline game development, PYV offers a set of tools for smooth and rapid game prototyping.

+Unlock the full potential of your game development thanks to __pyv__!

 <p align="center">
 <a href="https://discord.gg/SHdJhcWvQD">
-Click here to join our vibrant Discord community<br>
+To join our Discord community:<br>
 <img alt="join us on Discord" src="https://img.shields.io/discord/876813074894561300.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2">
 </a>
 </p>

-Do yourself a favor: unlock the full potential of your game development thanks to __pyv__!

 ## 1. Introduction

-### What's the deal about Pygame?

-Pygame is an amazing library, that being said, confusion appears to exist within the community regarding the differentiation between a Python package, and a game engine.

-It's crucial to understand that although Pygame functions as a decent Python package, it doesn't provide the extensive array of features present in a specialized 2D game engine!
-Consequently, it might not satisfy all the prerequisites essential for the development of a fully-realized game.

-Furthermore, it's worth noting that distributing games created using Pygame can present challenges.
-For instance, generating an executable from a Pygame project often requires reliance on third-party tools, adding an extra layer of complexity to the process.
-Sharing such an executable via platforms like Steam can also prove to be remarkably time-consuming, involving various steps that can be quite daunting, especially for newcomers.

-This underscores the importance of considering not just the development capabilities, but also the subsequent distribution and accessibility of the final product.
-While Pygame has its merits, these distribution-related hurdles can significantly impact the overall experience of bringing your game to the world.

-### Unveiling the capabilities of a game engine
+### Cpabilities of a game engine

 A game engine provides invaluable time-saving benefits by storing a collection of useful and reusable code snippets within its framework.